duynguyendang/duynguyendang.github.io/index.md

 ##### **Senior Solution Architect - FPT Technology Solutions**
 *Sep 2012 – Oct 2018*
 - Lead Technology Solution Board.
-  - Standardize technical stack for all the running projects: Traffic violations detection system, Smart traffic information system, Bus management system, data monitoring system, data analytic tools.
+  - Standardize technical stack for all the running projects and solution: Traffic violations detection system, Smart traffic information system, Bus management system.
+  - Develop common tool: system monitoring, log collector, data analytic tools.
+  - Deploy new technology into all projects and solutions: Big data (2013), Container (2015), Kubernetes (2017)

 - Traffic data Integration Platform (TIP)
   - Design and implement a platform with 30+ microservices to collect GPS data from vehicles blackbox via blackbox providers, GPS data from Ministry of Transport, vehicle counting from camera, then aggregate and calculate traffic flow velocity, density.
+  - Maintain and upgrade platform from version 1 using SOA to Microservices
   - Provide a set of tools to monitor quality of GPS data, analyze GPS data.
   - Provided calculated traffic data for http://giaothong.hochiminhcity.gov.vn/, mobile application TTGT HCM.
   - Store warm data to HDFS, cool data to cloud storage.